scontain/sconectl/README.md

            One can overwrite this default with the help of this environment variable.
 For example, you might want to overwrite this in case you are using podman.

+  VERSION
+           Set the version of the sconecli image.
+Default is "latest"

+  SCONECTL_VERSION
+           In case you already use environment variable VERSION, you can use SCONECTL_VERSION instead.
+Default is "latest" and it has priority over VERSION.

+sconectl version 5.9.0
-SUPPORT: If you need help, send an email to info@scontain.com with a description of the
+   If you need help, send an email to info@scontain.com with a description of the issue.
-         issue.
-Ideally, with a log that shows the problem.
+   Ideally, add a log that has sufficient information to reproduce the issue.

-VERSION: sconectl 0.2.17
 ```